Arif-PhyChem/MLQD/README.md

 For KRR model, You need to provide the following parameters
 ```
         param={
-        'QDmodel': 'createQDmodel',     # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
+        'QDmodel': 'createQDmodel',     # str: create QD model.
+The dafault option is useQDmodel
         'MLmodelType': 'KRR',           # str: The type of model we wanna use (KRR, AIQD, or OSTL).
 Here KRR and the default option is OSTL
-        'XfileIn': 'x_train',           # str: (Not optional, txt file) The input X file
+        'XfileIn': 'x_train',           # str: (Optional, txt file) The prepared X file will be saved at the provided file name
-        'YfileIn'; 'y_train',           # str: (Not optional, txt file) The input Y file
+        'YfileIn'; 'y_train',           # str: (Optional, txt file) The prepared Y file will be saved at the provided file name
+        'dataPath': 'data/sb'           # str: Data path
+        'dataCol': 1,                   # int: Default is 1, we may have multiple columns in our data files, mention a single column (KRR model works only for single output)
+        'dtype': 'real'                 # str: Default is real.
+If the data in complex and if we pass 'real', it will prepare data only for real part and if we pass 'imag' is mentioned, only imaginary data will be considered.
+        'xlength': 81                   # int:  Default is 81.
+Length of the short trajectory which will be used as an input
+        'hyperParam': True              # bool: Default is False, we can pass True (optimize the hyper parameters) or False (don't optimize and run with the default values)
+        'krrSigma': 4.0                 # float: If you pass False to hyperParam, then we need to provide a value for hyper parameter Sigma in Gaussian kernel.
+Otherwise the model will run with the default value.
+        'krrLamb': 0.00000001           # float: If you pass False to hyperParam, then we need to provide a value for hyper parameter Lambda in KRR.
+Otherwise the model will run with the default value.
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelout': 'KRR_SB_model',   # str: (Optional), providing a name to save the model at
         }